usnistgov/mass/INSTALL.md

 ## Package Dependencies

+Most dependencies can be installed by `pip install -r requirements.txt` in the mass directory.
+May require `sudo`.

 Mass has a few required packages, though I expect they are mostly things that any physicist would already have when using Python for scientific
 work: